TOGETHER FOR RURAL DEVELOPMENT

 Casidra seeks to attract international attention and additional sources of assistance to strengthen our efforts towards establishing increasing numbers of thriving, self-sufficient rural communities in the Western Cape.
 If you create an environment where sufficient financial security exists, it creates stability and loyalty.

-Effective medium term planning is possible and implementation of projects can be handled efficiently.
+Effective medium-term planning is possible and the implementation of projects can be handled efficiently.
 To expand and address strategic objectives financial capacity is required.
 A long-term commitment of WCG for sufficient funding will contribute significantly to results.
 Concerted efforts are made to solicit funding from the private sector and donor organisations.

 An appeal is made to donor organisations and grant makers to contribute to the programmes for poverty alleviation, rural development and capacity building.

-For more information, enquiries and news, contact our Public Relations/Communications Manager, Experience Matshediso.
+For more information, enquiries and news, contact our Public Relation/Communications Manager, Experience Matshediso.